Lysine - indispensable for the immune system and growth

 L-lysine is one of the most important components of collagen.
 This is found in the tendons, in the hair, in the teeth and in the bones.
 The better the body is supplied with lysine, this important amino acid, the stronger and stronger the body is in general.
 In parallel, lysine has an antidepressant effect, reduces susceptibility to stress and contributes to delaying the aging process.
 However, the most important factor is that lysine supports the storage of calcium and this primarily concerns children, for whom it is essential to ensure a sufficient supply.

-Regarding muscle growth, lysine is also not to be neglected.
-It demonstrably promotes cell division and bone growth.
+The Muscle growth regarding lysine is also not to be neglected.
+It has been proven to promote cell division and bone growth.
 Lysine is also significantly involved in building muscle mass and supports fat metabolism.
 It is therefore an absolute all-rounder for every sex and every age.

-Since an additional supply of lysine is actually not necessary during sports, many athletes therefore do without a dietary supplement.
+Since an additional supply of lysine is actually not necessary during sports, many therefore do without Sportsman on a nutritional supplement.
 However, this would be especially important when intensive training phase or also preparations for competitions take place.
 If the daily maximum dose is not exceeded, lysine definitely does no harm.

 Find the perfect product for your dietary supplement with our help